FRRouting/frr/doc/manpages/vtysh.rst

 .. option:: -n, --noerror

-   When executing cli that does not invoke a vtysh shell, if an error ocurrs ignore it for purposes of return codes from vtysh.
+   When executing cli that does not invoke a vtysh shell, if an error occurs ignore it for purposes of return codes from vtysh.

 .. option:: -H, --histfile